mukarrom21/level2-bootcamp-assignment-1/README.md

    npm install
    ```

-3. and `.env` file in the root of the project.
+3. create `.env` file in the root of the project.
 4. add `MONGO_URI= ure_mongodb_atlas_link` in `.env` file.

 5. Run the project.
 Run the command: